 It sounded way worse than it actually was.
 I used my handy WORX Compact Circular Saw to make all the cross cuts.

-Step 2: To join the laps I predrilled then inserted 3/8-Inch x 3-Inch Hex Lag Screws.
+To join the laps I predrilled a recessed hole then inserted 3/8-Inch x 3-Inch Hex Lag Screws.

 Above is the basic frame assembled.

-Add the deck boards using a Kreg Deck Jig.
-You can see how the Kreg 2-Inch 8 Coarse deck screws are buried at an angle into the sides of each board:
+Attach the deck boards using a Kreg Deck Jig.
+In the photo below you can see how the Kreg 2-Inch 8 Coarse deck screws are buried at an angle into the sides of each board.
+This keeps your deck surface free from any screw heads.

 For the large 4×4 cross supports I opted to use Simpson Strong-Tie post caps which wrap around two sides of each 4×4 making the join strong and tight:

 Use pocket holes and Kreg Blue-Kote 2-1/2″ pocket hole screws.
-Place a scrap piece of 4×4 to act as your spacer and hold the board in place while you attach.
+Place a scrap piece of 4×4 to act as your spacer and hold the board in place while you attach the headboard slats.

-Up on the roof line use a scrap 2×4 and clamp to give your cross support a resting spot while you attach.
+Up on the roof line use a scrap 2×4 and clamp to give your cross support a resting spot while you attach both ends.
 I work alone so maneuvering and attaching these long supports can be tricky.

 To fancy up my outdoor lounge cabana I added clear globe bulb patio string lights.
 This style of outdoor lights has a small clip on the housing.
 I hammered in a cord support then slipped the clip through the open space and this allows me to easily remove the lights in the winter.